How to Write a Professional Email

 Consider these two examples:

 The first one is okay, but it barely touches on the topic and doesn't inform the recipient about the essence of the event.
-The second subject is more informative and complete, and it perfectly captures the content of the email.
+The second subject is more informative and complete, and it perfectly captures the content of a great email.

 How you greet a recipient depends on your relationship with the person.